BillyWM/nes-assembler-differences/readme.md

+# Purpose

+1. To formally document the grammar (in a PEG grammar) of the commonly used NES assemblers
+2. To create an assembler that can assemble any of these
+3. To create a convertor from one variant to another

 # Well known assemblers

 Assemblers which have either published homebrew source, a significant commented disassembly of a commerical game, or published commercial source